Analytics and central reporting for Azure Information Protection (public preview)

 If you need help with creating the Log Analytics workspace, see Create a Log Analytics workspace in the Azure portal.

-From the Azure Information Protection blade, locate the Dashboards menu options, and select one of the following options:
+From the Azure Information Protection pane, locate the Dashboards menu options, and select one of the following options:

 This report has a Columns option that lets you display more activity information than the default display.
 You can also see more details about a file by selecting it to display Activity Details.